dojo/cli/readme.md

 Its designed to save you time, by promoting a stadardised workflow, and automating away lots of the boring boilerplate tasks.

 ## Prerequisites
-You will need node V4 or v6+.
+You will need node v6+.

 ## Installation
 Getting the cli